American Bio Management

 Deep Cleaning and Disinfection

-Once contaminated materials are removed, we treat all salvageable surfaces with hospital-grade disinfectants, EPA-registered antimicrobials, and specialized enzyme cleaners.
+After removing contaminated materials, we apply hospital-grade disinfectants, EPA-registered antimicrobials, and specialized enzyme cleaners to all salvageable surfaces.
 This includes:

-• Use of fogging systems or UV light where appropriate
+• Using fogging systems or UV light when appropriate

-• Multiple cleaning passes to ensure full neutralization of pathogens
+• Multiple cleaning passes to ensure pathogen neutralization

-We also deodorize the space using HEPA-filtered air scrubbers and ozone or hydroxyl generators.
+We also deodorize the area using HEPA-filtered air scrubbers and ozone or hydroxyl generators.

 Structural Remediation

-In some cases, biofluids may have soaked into the structure of the property—making surface cleaning insufficient.
-We perform controlled demolition to remove compromised materials such as:
+In cases where biofluids have penetrated the structure, surface cleaning alone may not suffice.
+We perform controlled demolition to remove affected materials such as:

 • Drywall